Maximum part reliability with five letters: AS Pro

 The properties involved in the further processing of AS Pro are also comparable with the standard product.
 Joining processes such as laser welding and resistance spot welding can be used as usual, while the abrasion properties remain completely unaffected and the component is still easy to paint.

 “Materials coated with AS Pro are available to our customers worldwide,” says Parma.
 “The failure risk goes down, process reliability goes up, and the energy and manufacturing costs are optimized long-term.
-And that’s all without any process adjustments or changes to properties involved in further processing.”
+And all this without any process adjustments or changes to properties involved in further processing.”
 In short: MBW® manganese-boron steels from thyssenkrupp Steel in combination with AS Pro are a milestone in the hot forming of weight-optimized structural components whose behavior is critical in the event of a crash in automotive manufacturing.

 Maximum safety in the process